 Searching for where to fly in Colorado for skiing?
-If you’re looking to skip the long, sometimes traffic or snowy drive from Denver, catch a winter season flight into Eagle County Regional Airport via Air Canada, United, Delta or American Airlines.
+If you’re looking to skip the long, sometimes traffic-laden or snowy drive from Denver, catch a winter flight into Eagle County Regional Airport via United, Delta or American Airlines.
 Most flights to Vail/Eagle are operated by American Airlines, as they connect 8 airports to EGE.

-Located in the heart of cowboy country, Bozeman Yellowstone International Airport (BZN) is the closest airport to Big Sky and provides nonstop flights to and from 16 cities across the country, including Denver, Los Angeles, San Francisco, Long Beach, Houston, Dallas, Chicago, New York-LaGuardia, Newark, Atlanta, Minneapolis/St. Paul, Salt Lake City, Las Vegas, Phoenix, Portland and Seattle.
+Located in the heart of cowboy country, Bozeman Yellowstone International Airport (BZN) is the closest airport to Big Sky and provides nonstop flights to and from 16 cities across the country, including Denver, Los Angeles, San Francisco, Houston, Dallas, Chicago, New York-LaGuardia, Newark, Atlanta, Minneapolis/St. Paul, Salt Lake City, Las Vegas, Phoenix, Portland and Seattle.

-The airport, which is serviced by Delta, Allegiant, Avelo, Alaska, United and American Airlines, puts travelers approximately 40 miles from Bridger Bowl and 50 miles from Big Sky Resort.
+BZN Airport, which is serviced by Delta, Allegiant, Alaska, Avelo, JetBlue, United and American Airlines, puts travelers approximately 25 miles from Bridger Bowl and 50 miles from Big Sky Resort.